Skip to main content

 Quick split:

-- iPhone — if you want a stream that just works without configuration
+• iPhone.
+If you want a stream that just works without configuration

-- Android — if you want flexibility, choice, or specifically need gaming-stream thermal headroom
+• Android.
+If you want flexibility, choice, or specifically need gaming-stream thermal headroom

 Neither platform wins outright.
 The iPhone 17 Pro Max is the safest single pick if you cannot decide.
-The Galaxy S25 Ultra is the better pick if you actually use the features.
+The Galaxy S25 Ultra is the better pick if you actually use the tools.
 The Pixel 10 Pro XL is the right pick for a specific subset that knows who they are.
 None of them is wrong.

 Which iPhones work best for streaming